Regular lawn care and maintenance for your Northern New Jersey home is a big job, but it’s essential to a healthy, green lawn.

 Although your lawn, plants, shrubs and trees will show little growth during winter, regular weekly or bi-weekly maintenance is essential to avoid overgrowth and maintain your landscape.

 Regular lawn care maintenance in NJ should be done throughout the year to keep your lawn green and healthy.
-Lawn care and maintenance services typically include:
+Lawn maintenance services typically include:

 - Lawn mowing